RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/client-connections.md

 #### Installing CA signed certificates high-level steps

-1. Replace the RS server certificates on all nodes and key with the CA signed certificate and restart proxy.
-Detailed guidelines on how to perform this step can be found [here](https://docs.redislabs.com/latest/rs/administering/cluster-operations/updating-certificates/).
+1. [Replace the RS server certificates](https://docs.redislabs.com/latest/rs/administering/cluster-operations/updating-certificates/) on all nodes and key with the CA signed certificate and restart proxy.

     Note: A certificate for the databases' endpoint should be assigned for the same domain as the cluster name.
 For example, for a cluster